olejardamir/Hertz/airdrop_1/readme.md

 6. People who already added Hertz to Instagram can still participate.
 Instagram adding will be taken into account.

+7. The amount of airdropped tokens will be decided after the data is collected and will be announced.

 ## How to apply
 - Option 1: Twitter + Telegram (1 point).
 Add to Twitter, repost on Twitter and join the Telegram group.
 Send a private message on twitter stating your ETH address and your Telegram username.

--Option 2: Twitter + Telegram + Discord (2 points) Add to Twitter, repost on Twitter and join the Telegram as well as the Discord group.
+- Option 2: Twitter + Telegram + Discord (2 points) Add to Twitter, repost on Twitter and join the Telegram as well as the Discord group.
 Send a private message on twitter stating your ETH address, your Telegram as well as your Discord username.

--Option 3: Twitter + Discord (1 point)  Add to Twitter, repost on Twitter and join the Discord group.
+- Option 3: Twitter + Discord (1 point)  Add to Twitter, repost on Twitter and join the Discord group.
 Send a private message on twitter stating your ETH address and your Discord username.

--Option 4: Twitter + Discord + Telegram + Instagram (5 points) Add to Twitter, repost on Twitter and join the Discord, Telegram and Instagram.
+- Option 4: Twitter + Discord + Telegram + Instagram (5 points) Add to Twitter, repost on Twitter and join the Discord, Telegram and Instagram.
 Send a private message on twitter stating your ETH address and your Instagram, Discord, and Telegram username.